FALKONPS/proxy-search/README.md

    ```bash
    docker run -p 2001:2001 -p 5000:80 falkonps/proxy-search:latest
    ```

+The web interface can be accessed using localhost:5000

 ## License

 This project is licensed under the MIT License.
 For more details, see the [LICENSE](LICENSE) file.